 How to select the right inventory forecasting models

-- The importance of selecting the right inventory forecasting models
+- The importance of inventory forecasting

-- Which forecasting model is best?
+- Which demand forecasting model is best?

 - Long and short-term inventory forecasting models

-The importance of selecting the right inventory forecasting models
+The importance of inventory forecasting

 Whether you’re a manufacturer, wholesaler or retailer, inventory forecasting is a critical process for your business.
 Get it wrong and there can be drastic implications.
 For example, if there’s too much working capital tied up in stock, you could face cashflow problems.
 Whilst stocking too little inventory can lead to stockouts, unhappy customers and a damaged reputation.